bh1000/service-mesh-workshop/README.md

 This content is designed to gather service mesh configuration examples alongside with useful command to use and real configurations for validated and approved deployments.

 ## Reference
-This content add all the configuration option possible for crds
+This content add all the possible configuration options for service mesh crds:
+    - gateway
+    - virtual service
+    - destination rules

 ## Performance